Payop/payop-api-doc/Invoice/createInvoice.md

 ### Successful response example

-In the case of a successful response, you can get a refund identifier from the `identifier` header.
+In the case of a successful response, you can get a invoice identifier from the `identifier` header.

 ![HEADERS](https://img.shields.io/badge/200-OK-blue?style=for-the-badge)